Physician Assistant Studies (M.S.)

 A physician assistant, or PA, is a qualified medical professional who practices medicine under the supervision of a licensed physician.
 PAs provide a wide variety of medical services traditionally performed by physicians.
 The concept for the profession originated in the early to mid-1960s as a way to enhance the provision of medical care to people residing in medically underserved areas.
 The care of the underserved remains an ongoing goal of the profession.

-The Philadelphia University Physician Assistant Studies program is part of the College of Science, Health and the Liberal Arts.
-It is a comprehensive academic experience that stresses the practical application of current medical theory.
+The Philadelphia University physician assistant studies program is part of the College of Science, Health and the Liberal Arts.
+It offers a comprehensive academic experience that stresses the practical application of current medical theory.
 All of the program faculty members are actively practicing health care providers with a great depth of knowledge and experience.
-Students are exposed to the clinical environment throughout their education with patient contact even during the classroom or didactic portion of the program.
+Students are exposed to the clinical environment throughout their education with patient contact even during the classroom (didactic) portion of the program.

-The typical student in the Physician Assistant Studies program will spend approximately $3,000 on medical equipment, point-of-care equipment (such as a smartphone), books, malpractice liability insurance and other program-related fees for both professional phase years combined.
+The typical student in the physician assistant studies program will spend approximately $7,500 on medical equipment, point-of-care equipment (such as a smartphone), books, malpractice liability insurance and other program-related fees for both professional phase years combined.
 This does not include tuition, housing, food, living expenses, travel costs, health center fees and graduation fees.
 All of these costs are listed elsewhere in the catalog.

-The Physician Assistant Studies program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).
+The physician assistant studies program is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA).
 This program is available full time, day only.
-The clinical or practical portion will involve some night and weekend hours.
+The clinical or practical portion will involve some night and weekend hours and holidays.

 PA Program Technical and Professional Standards